 We’ve all come down with a cold.
 It’s a very common viral infection – so common, in fact, that it’s estimated that Americans suffer through a billion colds in a year!1 This infection can affect your nose, sinuses, throat, and upper airways and leaves you with a sore throat and a runny or blocked nose.
 And let’s not forget the annoying coughing that it can cause!2

-Now, coughing is a reflex action by your body to remove mucus or irritants like smoke or dust from your airways.
+Coughing is a reflex action by your body to remove mucus or irritants like smoke or dust from your airways.
 You may get a “chesty cough” where phlegm is cleared from your airways or a “dry cough” that doesn’t produce phlegm.
-In addition to the common cold, other infections of the upper respiratory tract, an infection of the lower respiratory tracts, inhalation of smoke or dust, a flare-up of conditions like chronic obstructive pulmonary disease, asthma, or chronic bronchitis, and even allergies can be responsible for a miserable cough.3

 1. Gargle With Salt Water